Terroir: My Spiritual Journey (Part 2)

 Also recently, my friend Jeff gave me a most unusual book called Perelandra Garden Workbook, by Machaelle Small Wright.
 The basic premise is that one can cultivate one’s intuition concerning appropriate actions to take in the garden (on whatever scale or by whatever metaphoric extension one considers the term).
 The notion relies on the existence of nature spirits called devas who are only too happy to help guide one toward the most suitable actions that will provide balance, harmony, and order.
 One might ask the devas about which particular seeds to sow, for example, when and where precisely to plant them, the most appropriate planting density, desired soil amendments, etc. The method is deceptively simple.
 You allow yourself to enter into a slightly meditative state, thus making the membrane of your own consciousness more permeable to that of Nature’s, and then use a method called “muscle-testing,” in which you ask the devas for guidance with carefully worded yes-or-no questions.
 Using the reactions of your own body as response—a greater or lesser degree of muscle strength or weakness—you more clearly discern Nature’s intentions; thus you have inserted your own body into a sort of feedback circuit with Nature’s will.
 The main idea, if I may be utterly simplistic, is that there’s a greater consciousness within and beyond our own, and that we can allow our decisions to be guided by our own intelligence, aided by a supra-rational force within our reach.

 I’ve really only just begun the work.
 I’m still developing my technique to establish clear signs of “strength” or “weakness” in my muscle reactions; this is very challenging to me, as I tend to overthink things and second-guess myself.
-I’m horribly self-conscious of what I’m doing, certain that I must appear to be utterly foolish to any outward observer,9 and vaguely worried that I’m on a path of self-delusion.10 And of course one can certainly get a bit caught up with positing of the mere existence of “nature spirits” in the first place, each with its own particular personality, specialty, and even sub-specialty.
+I’m horribly self-conscious of what I’m doing, certain that I must appear to be utterly foolish to any outward observer, ((And of course worried about failure in the material realm.
+What if the wine that I make from the new hybrids tastes just utterly dreadful? )) and vaguely worried that I’m on a path of self-delusion. ((This blog post itself has been incredibly difficult for me to finish, undoubtedly due to the fact that I have my own fears of appearing to be utterly foolish.
+But meeting these fears is no doubt essential to one’s spiritual growth. )) And of course one can certainly get a bit caught up with positing of the mere existence of “nature spirits” in the first place, each with its own particular personality, specialty, and even sub-specialty.

 But one need not visually or auditorially observe these spirits nor even initially believe in their literal existence for this methodology to be effective.
 What one begins by taking on faith may gradually take on a greater degree of substantive reality, and the existence of these spirits (a reality in virtually every culture apart from that of us Westerners), represents a powerful metaphor for Nature’s intelligence.
 One can empirically observe the results of gradually following the advice of the nature spirits, as well as the changes in oneself, as one becomes more sensitive, observant, and intuitive.

-This methodology is perfectly suited to the work that must be done at San Juan.11 As I’ve mentioned, there will be very different rules for this place—it won’t look like a vineyard, but rather like a garden.
+This methodology is perfectly suited to the work that must be done at San Juan. ((I’ve also been privileged to spend some time with several indigenous people in the area.
+For them, our world is utterly alive with spirits that walk along side us. )) As I’ve mentioned, there will be very different rules for this place—it won’t look like a vineyard, but rather like a garden.
 And yet, of all of the possible plants that can be planted, one must still choose.
 If you are going to hybridize vinifera vines, there are truly no extant guidelines; you only have your intuition as to what might make the most useful cross in your unique location.
 The whole notion of a mixed or promiscuous plantation is to find the most appropriate biotic balance for ongoing sustainability, and this is not something that a mortal human being, or at least this particular one, is likely to just accidentally hit upon.

 Whatever we end up planting at Popelouchum, it will be an opportunity for me to become more present, more deliberate, and to push myself into strange and unfamiliar areas.
 Will I end up hearing voices only audible to myself?
 In some sense, I truly hope so.
 The greatest impediment to my growth as a winemaker has been the internalization of the voices of those I’ve wished to please.
 It’s time to listen to another set of voices.